-The Jardin d’Acclimatation, Paris is the best amusement park for children within the city.
+The Jardin d’Acclimatation is the best amusement park for children in Paris.
 The park covers 20 hectares and is situated on the northern fringe of the Bois de Boulogne near the suburb of Neuilly-sur-Seine.

 The park is a cross between a funfair, a zoo, a garden and a large playground.
 Children are spoilt for choice with many rides: from merry-go-rounds, bumper cars, go-karts, distorting mirrors, a zip line and a mini-canal ride (la rivière enchantée).
 Poney, donkey and camel rides are organised through the park’s walkways.

-The park was inaugurated on 6 October 1860 by emperor Napoleon III and Empress Eugénie as a zoo after 15 years of work.
+Emperor Napoleon III and Empress Eugénie inaugurated the park on the 6th of October as a zoo after 15 years of work.
 Originally called Jardin Zoologique d’Acclimatation, the park was a successful attraction under the direction of Isidore Geoffroy Saint-Hilaire, housing some 110,000 animals.
-Legend has it that, during the Franco-Prussian War (1870-1871) and the siege of Paris, many animals were cooked by chef Alexandre Étienne Choron including the zoo’s two elephants Castor and Pollux.
+Legend has it that, during the Franco-Prussian War (1870-1871) and the siege of Paris, chef Alexandre Étienne Choron cooked many animals, including the zoo’s two elephants Castor and Pollux.

 The rides found in the park were installed for children of all ages.
 They include merry-go-rounds, bumper cars, go-karts, distorting mirrors, a zip line and a mini-canal ride (la rivière enchantée).